winsonluk/ithy/README.md

 # Ithy

 This project was inspired by [ithy.com](https://ithy.com).

 Ithy itself was inspired by [https://github.com/togethercomputer/MoA](https://github.com/togethercomputer/MoA) and [https://github.com/assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher).

 This open-source repository aims to provide a platform to generate responses based on the Mixture-of-Agents philosophy.
-The goal is to generalize the concepts from ithy.com to apply to other projects.
+The goal is to generalize the concepts from Ithy to apply to other projects.

-Read about ithy.com on Medium: https://medium.com/@winson.luk/what-happens-when-you-combine-deepseek-r1-with-openai-o1-6a89a315ab43
+Read about Ithy on Medium: https://medium.com/@winson.luk/what-happens-when-you-combine-deepseek-r1-with-openai-o1-6a89a315ab43

 Ithy Project Documentation
 ==========================